writerben/awake-template/content/posts/aerospace-and-defense.md

 date: 2020-02-05T22:09:18.069Z
 featureImage: /uploads/nursing-vp-blog-1.jpg
 ---
+## How can I become a nurse in Ireland (Made for overseas trained nurses)

 Yes, you came here looking for information.
 Information pertaining to nursing registration and finding a job in Ireland.

 **If you belong to this category you can read on.**